MinSiThu/Myanmar-Tuberculosis-Guidelines-Instructions/README.md

 ### 3.1 Source Materials

-The dataset is compiled from:
+The content draws on three sources:

-- World Health Organization (WHO) tuberculosis guidelines and technical manuals
+- WHO tuberculosis guidelines and technical manuals
-- Myanmar National TB Programme (NTP) protocols and implementation documents
+- Myanmar NTP protocols and implementation documents
-- Standard medical reference textbooks related to tuberculosis
+- Standard medical reference textbooks covering tuberculosis

-All source materials were publicly accessible or authorized for educational use.
+Everything used was either publicly available or cleared for educational use.

 ### 3.2 Translation and Curation

-- Medical translation was conducted by the author using standardized Myanmar medical terminology.
-- Terminology alignment was maintained using a curated glossary consistent with WHO TB definitions.
-- Content was rewritten into clear instructional formats suitable for education and AI instruction-tuning.
-- Redundant or outdated information was excluded where appropriate.
+Translation was done by the author, working from a controlled glossary of Myanmar medical terminology.
+The goal wasn't a literal word-for-word rendering — those tend to read awkwardly in Burmese — but a clear instructional version that a Myanmar healthcare worker would actually find readable.
+Definitions were kept consistent with WHO TB usage, and content was rewritten into instruction–response pairs suitable for teaching and for instruction tuning.
+Where source material was redundant or had been superseded, it was dropped.

 ### 3.3 Quality Assurance

-Quality assurance included:
+Quality checks happened at several points:

-- Cross-checking translations against original English sources
+- Translations were cross-referenced against the original English source
-- Terminology consistency validation
+- Terminology was checked for internal consistency across entries
-- Instructional clarity and structure review
+- Each entry was reviewed for instructional clarity and structural soundness
-- Alignment verification with WHO TB guideline versions available at the time of compilation
+- Content was verified against the WHO TB guideline versions in effect at the time of compilation

 ---